kicaj29/angular-examples/README.md

     this.viewModel = obj;
   }
 ```
-but in both cases these are __dummy__ function that are never executed.
+but in both cases these are __dummy__ functions that are never executed.
-In both cases this function is later provided by Angular itself.
+In both cases these functions are later provided by Angular itself.
 It is needed only to be able execute typescript transpile.

 The *registerOnTouched* function accepts a callback function which you can call when you want to set your control to touched.
 This is then managed by Angular by adding the correct touched state and classes to the actual element tag in the DOM.